MatousMarik/AI/search/pacman/README.md

 In this part of the assignment, you write an agent that plays Pac-Man.
 Your uniform-cost search from the [previous part](../README.md#1-uniform-cost-search) of the assignment might be helpful.

 To play the game you need to run [play_pacman.py](play_pacman.py).
 If you run it with no commands you can control Pac-Man by yourself with keyboard arrows.
-Otherwise you can run the script with option `-h` to see all available options.
+Otherwise, you can run the script with option `-h` to see all available options.
 Particularly you should be interested in option `-a Agent` which allows you to specify agent to control Pac-Man.

 ## Game controls
 | Command | Purpose |